Downloading content for offline mode

 Immunization

-• Support efforts to vaccinate (ring) all animals/livestock at risk (if available)
+• Anthrax is a preventable disease by vaccines, therefore, during an anthrax outbreak, support efforts to vaccinate (ring) all animals/livestock at risk (if available)

 • Support vaccination campaigns for high-risk individuals (if available)